catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ### Disadvantages

 * They "can inadvertently confuse users, or even flat out violate their expectation." when "users can’t figure out which form fields will be submitted – whether it is only the fields in the currently active inline accordion or tab “sheet”, or whether the collapsed “sheets” will be submitted as well."[^baymard_accordion-ux]
-* "Allowing multiple open sheets suggests that all sheets will be submitted, although the user may be unsure if only the open ones will be submitted."
+* "users may be unsure if only the open ones will be submitted."[^baymard_accordion-ux]

 ### Scenario: Multi-step processes